 For example, after running numerous non-transient workflows (that creates workflow instance nodes), you can run ACS AEM Commons Workflow Remover on an ad-hoc basis.
 It removes redundant, completed workflow instances immediately rather than waiting for the Adobe Granite Workflow Purge scheduler to run.

-By default, AEM runs a maximum number of parallel jobs equal to the number of processors on the server.
-The problem with this setting is that during periods of heavy load, all of the processors are occupied by DAM Update Asset workflows, slowing down UI responsiveness and preventing AEM from running other processes that safeguard server performance and stability.
+By default, Experience Manager runs a maximum number of parallel jobs equal to the number of processors on the server.
+The problem with this setting is that during periods of heavy load, all of the processors are occupied by DAM Update Asset workflows, slowing down UI responsiveness and preventing Experience Manager from running other processes that safeguard server performance and stability.
 As a good practice, set this value to half the processors that are available on the server by performing the following steps:

 Setting a queue to half of the available processors is a workable solution to start with.
 However, you may have to increase or decrease this number to achieve maximum throughput and tune it by environment.
 There are separate queues for transient and non-transient workflows as well as other processes, such as external workflows.
 If several queues set to 50% of the processors are active simultaneously, the system can get overloaded quickly.
 The queues that are heavily used vary greatly across user implementations.
 Therefore, you may have to configure them thoughtfully for maximum efficiency without sacrificing server stability.